Code along video

 for k in range(2, math.sqrt(p) + 1):

 We also know from our work with greatest common divisors in a previous code along that we can check whether k is a divisor of p by checking whether p%k is equal to zero.
-Our is_prime() function is shown below.
+Our is_prime() function is shown below, which includes some tests when p is negative or less than 2.

 import math # should appear at top of file